 Ghelardini, G. (1977).
 Tra Dame e Pedine – Storia del Movimento Damistico in Italia.
 Editrice Tipografica Latina.

-☛ You can download my free Italian Damone program here, but you must own the software Zillions of Games to be able to run it.
+☛ You can download my free Italian Damone program here (updated: 2020-10-18), but you must own the software Zillions of Games to be able to run it.

 © Mats Winther 2006